SWE-UniStuttgart/Qlunc/Preview.md

 In this repository is presented a working example of Qlunc in order to facilitate its understanding.

 ## Creating the component digital twin:
-The components are included as python classes, for example a component A is created instanciating class A:
+The components are included as python classes, for example a component, _Component_A_, is created instanciating class _Comp_A_:

 - Creating a class for the component _Component_A_: